-- can take any format that you prefer such as a slide-show, word-processed document, a video, a website or any other preferred presentation method, - should not exceed five minutes, - should be presented during the CODESPRINT Award Ceremony.
+- can take any format that you prefer such as a slide-show, wordprocessed document, a video, a website or any other preferred presentation method, - should not exceed five minutes, should be presented during online a day or two before the Award Ceremony. - You will receive instructions via email after the Final Round of the competition.